evernote/optconfig/README.rst

 Option Specifier Type of Value Description
 ================ ============= ===================================================
 opt              boolean
+opt!             boolean       Can also be specified as ``--noopt``, which sets
+                               option value false
 opt+             integer       The number of times the option is specified in
                                command-line arguments (can be passed multiple
                                times)